-Some SSRs, when used as pilot relays, will allow enough current in the off-state to activate some high impedance devices (e.g., computer interfaces, PLC inputs, sensitive electro-magnetic relays, etc.) If this problem occurs, connect a 1000-ohm, 1-watt resistor across the input of the batch control devices.
+If SSRs with SCR or TRIAC outputs are used for pilot relays, the off-state current may be large enough to activate some high impedance devices (e.g., computer interfaces, PLC inputs, sensitive electro-magnetic relays, etc.).
+If this problem is encountered, connect a 1000 ohm, 1 watt resistor across the input of the batch control devices.

-For single stage batching, use the HF, LF, or both relays to control the batch control device(s).
-Both relays will close when a START signal received.
+For single-stage batching, use either the HF, LF, or both relays to control the batch control device(s).
+Both relays will close when a START signal is received.

 For two-stage batching the HF relay controls the first stage (trickle point) control devices and the LF relay controls the second stage (batch size) device.
-When the START signal received, both relays will close.
+When the START signal is received, both relays will close.
 When the first stage point is reached, the HF relay will open.
+When the batch size is reached, the LF relay will open.
 Both relays will open when a STOP signal is received.